The UBER Guide to DIY Food Storage

-To take the guess work out of it though, you can purchase packs of mylar bags with O2 absorbers.
-Like I said, I purchase them from Amazon already put together.
+To take the guesswork out of it though, you can purchase packs of mylar bags with O2 absorbers.
+As I said, I purchase them from Amazon already put together.

 - Purchase 5 gallon mylar bags (4.5mil) w/ O2 absorbers here.